nebuly-ai/optimate/README.md

 # Nebullvm

-This repository contains the opensource `nebullvm` package, an opensource project aiming to reunite all the opensource AI compiler under the same easy to use interface.
+This repository contains the opensource `nebullvm` package, an opensource project aiming to reunite all the opensource AI compiler under the same easy-to-use interface.

 ## Installation
 There are two ways of installing `nebullvm`.
 Using PyPy or from the source code.